c3d/SDKdemo/help/db50x.md

 ## FORDN
 Loop FORUP ...
 NEXT/STEP statement
+# Errors and error handlers

+## EXITRPL
+Panic exit - abort the RPL engine.

+## EVAL1NEXT
+Perform EVAL1 on the next object in a secondary and skips it

+## RESUME
+End error handler and resume execution of main program

+## DOERR
+Issue an error condition

+## ERRN
+Recall the previous error code

+## ERRM
+Recall the previous error message

+## ERR0
+Clear previous error code

+## HALT
+Halt the execution of RPL code

+## CONT
+Continue execution of a halted program

+## SST
+Single-step through a halted program, skip over subroutines

+## SSTIN
+Single-step through a halted program, goes into subroutines

+## KILL
+Terminate a halted program

+## SETBKPOINT
+Set a breakpoint on a halted program

+## CLRBKPOINT
+Remove a breakpoint

+## DBUG
+Halt the given program at the first instruction for debugging

+## BLAMEERR
+Issue an error condition, blame other program for it

+## EXIT
+Early exit from the current program or loop

 # Flags

 Flags are truth value that can be controled and tested by the user.